 2012 Primitivo (Sonoma Valley)

-The rich ruby color engulfs a thread of black licorice which runs through the aroma into the flavor and lingers on the palate, almost like a gentler cousin of jägermeister.
+The rich ruby color engulfs a thread of black licorice and star anise which runs through the aroma into the flavor and lingers on the palate, like a gentler cousin of jägermeister.

 If you enjoy wine and food pairings, they have a reserve room in Kenwood with seven-course menu by Chef Sam Frumkin.
 I have yet to try it, but if the food is half as good as their wine, it would be an amazing experience.